-The reference plant community is well developed woodland dominated by an overstory of white oak and black oak.
-It is very similar to Chert Upland Woodlands, except that it may be less dense and productive.
-The canopy is rather tall and more dense than exposed slopes and the understory is better developed with more structural diversity.
-Decreased light from the canopy and aspect causes the diversity of ground flora species to diminish.
-Woodlands are distinguished from forest, by their relatively open understory, and the presence of sun-loving ground flora species.
+The reference plant community is variable, but most often well-developed woodland dominated by an overstory of black oak and white oak.
+The canopy is moderately tall (65 to 80 feet) but somewhat open (65 to 85 percent closure).
+Increased light from the open canopy causes a diversity of woodland ground flora species to flourish.
+In contrast to Ponded Sinkhole ecological sites, these units do not hold surface water.
+They range from very shallow depressions whose vegetation resembles the surrounding woodlands, to deep sinks with more shaded and moist conditions.
+Woodlands are distinguished from forest, by their relatively open understory, and the presence of sunloving ground flora species.
 Characteristic plants in the ground flora can be used to gauge the restoration potential of a stand along with remnant open-grown old-age trees, and tree height growth.

-Fire played an important role in the maintenance of Low-base Chert Protected Backslope Woodlands.
-It is likely that these ecological sites burned at least once every 5 to 10 years, although with lower intensity than exposed slopes.
+Fire played an important role in the maintenance of these systems.
+It is likely that these ecological sites burned at least once every 5 to 10 years.
 These periodic fires kept woodlands open, removed the litter, and stimulated the growth and flowering of the grasses and forbs.
 During fire free intervals, woody understory species increased and the herbaceous understory diminished.
 The return of fire would open the woodlands up again and stimulate the abundant ground flora.

-Low-base Chert Protected Backslope Woodlands were also subjected to occasional disturbances from wind and ice, as well as grazing by native large herbivores, such as bison, elk and white-tailed deer.
+Loamy Sinkhole Woodlands were also subjected to occasional disturbances from wind and ice, as well as grazing by native large herbivores, such as bison, elk, and white-tailed deer.
 Wind and ice would have periodically opened the canopy up by knocking over trees or breaking substantial branches off canopy trees.
 Grazing by native herbivores would have effectively kept understory conditions more open, creating conditions more favorable to oak reproduction and sun-loving ground flora species.

 Today, these ecological sites have been cleared and converted to pasture or have undergone repeated timber harvest and domestic grazing.
-Most existing forested ecological sites have a younger (50-80 years) canopy layer whose species composition and quality has been altered by timber harvesting practices.
-In the long term absence of fire, woody species, especially hickory, encroach into these woodlands.
+Most existing forested ecological sites have a younger (50 to 80 years) canopy layer whose species composition and quality has been altered by timber harvesting practices.
+In the long term absence of fire, woody species, especially hophornbeam, hickory and sugar maple, encroach into these woodlands.
 Once established, these woody plants can quickly fill the existing understory increasing shade levels with a greatly diminished ground flora.
 Removal of the younger understory and the application of prescribed fire have proven to be effective restoration means.